Jabal al-Nour

 Jabal al-Nour (جَبَل ٱلنُّوْر or 'Hill of the Illumination') is a mountain near Mecca in the Hejaz region of Saudi Arabia.
-The mountain houses the grotto or cave of Hira (غَار حِرَاء), which holds tremendous significance for Muslims throughout the world, as it is here where the Islamic prophet Muhammad received his first revelation of the Quran, which consisted of the first five ayat of Surah Al-Alaq from the angel Jibra'il.
-It is one of the most popular tourist attractions in Mecca.
+The mountain houses the grotto or cave of Hira (غَار حِرَاء).
+It is here where the Islamic prophet Muhammad is said to have received his first revelation of the Quran from the angel Jibra'il, which consists of the first five ayat of Surah Al-Alaq.
 The mountain itself is barely 640 m tall; nonetheless one to two hours are needed to make the strenuous hike to the cave.
 There are 1750 steps to the top which can take anywhere between half an hour and three hours.
+Jabal al-Nour is a major tourist destination for visitors and pilgrims.
+However, access is restricted to Muslims, as non-Muslims are not permitted to enter Mecca.

 Etymology

-This is where Muhammad is said to have had his first revelation and received five verses of the Quran, the mountain was given the title Jabal an-Nūr ("Mountain of the Light" or "Mountain of the Enlightenment").
+The mountain is where Muhammad is said to have had his first revelation and received five verses of the Quran, and was given the title Jabal an-Nūr ("Mountain of the Light" or "Mountain of the Enlightenment").
 This experience is sometimes identified with the beginning of revelation; hence the present name.
 The date of the first revelation is said to have occurred on Laylat al-Qadr, one of the last 10 nights of Ramadan, suggested to have been around August of 610 A.D.

 Appearance

 One physical feature that differentiates Jabal al-Nour from other mountains and hills is its unusual summit, which makes it look as if two mountains are on top of each other.
-The top of this mountain in the mountainous desert is one of the loneliest of places.
-However, the cave within, which faces the direction of the Kaaba, is even more isolated.
-While standing in the courtyard back then, people could only look over the surrounding rocks.
-Nowadays, people can see the surrounding rocks as well as buildings that are hundreds of meters below and hundreds of meters to many kilometers away.
-Hira is both without water or vegetation other than a few thorns.
+Hira is both without water and vegetation other than a few thorns.
 Hira is higher than Thabīr (ثَبِيْر), (Note: A peak in the area of Mina, Saudi Arabia.) and is crowned by a steep and slippery peak, which Muhammad with some companions once climbed.